leonmutschke/setlX-Installer/README.md

-# setlX-unix-installer-script
+# Script to install setlX on UNIX-like OS #
-Bash script to install the setlX interpreter on UNIX like OS
+Bash script to install the setlX interpreter on UNIX like Operating systems.

 This script is based on the official instruction on how to install setlX, which can be found here:
 [SetlX Official Website](randoom.org/Software/SetlX)